cstackpole/ClusterBuilderManual/README.md

 This guide and documentation is under the Creative Commons Attribution-ShareAlike CC BY-SA license as found here: http://creativecommons.org/licenses/by-sa/3.0/legalcode

-The guide is (hosted here)[https://github.com/cstackpole/ClusterBuilderManual/wiki].
+The guide is hosted here: https://github.com/cstackpole/ClusterBuilderManual/wiki.

 ClusterBuilderManual
 ====================